 - Enhance available services and increase recovery support networks.

 - Increase parental participation and their success in recovery.

 - Reduce the number of days of out-of-home placement of children.

 - Reduce number of new abuse, neglect, and dependency filings within one year post commencement.

 Through the use of tools for rapid substance and trauma screening, parents are offered early access to services and supports.

 Excel is a strength-based program enhanced with strategic incentives.
 Focus is on goal-setting and achievement, with participants earning incentives for their accomplishments.
 Incentives have included self-care items, cleaning supplies, housewares, gift cards, and family-focused games and movies.

-Referrals to Excel are made by Child Protective Services (CPS).
-Upon acceptance into Excel, participants are expected to actively participate in treatment, refrain from using and/or possessing any mood-altering substance, submit to random drug screens, attend all required counseling sessions, appear for regularly scheduled status hearings, and comply with all rules of the treatment plan and program.
-Successful completion of Excel becomes part of the CPS case plan for reunification.
+Referrals to Excel are made by PS.
+Upon acceptance into Excel, participants are expected to actively participate in treatment, refrain from using and/or possessing any mood-altering substance, submit to random drug screens, attend all required counseling sessions, appear for regularly scheduled status hearings, and comply with all rules of their treatment plan and program.
+Successful completion of Excel becomes part of the PS case plan for reunification.

 Protecting and Advocating for Children Together (PACT)